irmir/slack/README.md

 # slack
-UI of screen with group chat (html / css only)
+UI of screen with group chat (html / css only).
+This layout is suitable for tablets and desktops.